 After planning out your process, go through all of the coaching steps with someone else.
 After using the coaching steps to teach someone else a skill you need to then sit down and evaluate yourself - how did you do at integrating all of the coaching steps?
 Then ask the "apprentice" to whom you taught the skill to provide you with the same feedback.
-You can both use the "MENTORING FEEDBACK: How Did It Go?" form included in your Course Handbook.
+You can both use the "Feedback: How Did It Go?" form included as a Handout.
 Your completed form and your "apprentice's" completed form should be submitted to your facilitator.